LucasIsasmendi/portfolio/extras/books/mastering-bitcoin.md

 ## Ch04 Keys, Addresses, Wallets

-Introduction
+### Introduction
+Ownership of bitcoin is established through digital keys, bitcoin addresses, and digital signatures.
+The digital keys are not actually stored in the network, but are instead created and stored by users in a file, or simple database, called a **wallet**.
+Every bitcoin transaction requires a valid signature to be included in the blockchain.
+Keys come in pairs consisting of a private (secret) key and a public key.

+In the payment portion of a bitcoin transaction, the recipient’s public key is represented by its digital fingerprint, called a bitcoin **address** (represents public key or script)

+#### Public Key Cryptography and Cryptocurrency

-Bitcoin Addresses
+### Bitcoin Addresses

-Implementing Keys and Addresses in Python
+### Implementing Keys and Addresses in Python

-Wallets
+### Wallets

-Advanced Keys and Addresses
+### Advanced Keys and Addresses

 ## Ch05 Transactions
 Introduction
 Transaction Lifecycle